| |

 Career with the Treasury

 The Treasury is responsible for the compilation and supervision of the accounts of and the provision of accounting and financial management services in the Government.
 The Treasury recruits two grades of staff, namely, Treasury Accountants (TAs) and Accounting Officers (AOs).
 In addition to the Treasury, their parent department, Treasury Grade staff may also work in bureaux/departments through regular postings arranged by the Treasury.
-The duties of TAs and AOs are wide-ranging and interesting, covering areas in budgeting, financial accounting, management accounting, IT system development, internal audit, investigatory accounting and fund management.
+The duties of TAs and AOs are wide-ranging and interesting, covering areas in budgeting, financial accounting, cost and management accounting, system development, internal audit, investigatory accounting, fund/loan management, financial monitoring and management of subvention/funding schemes, etc.

-Over forty government bureaux/departments are served by Treasury Grade staff.
+Over fifty government bureaux/departments are served by Treasury Grade staff.
 They head or assist in running the finance or specialised functions of these bureaux/departments.

 Training and Development